Discovered The contact form does not work on some phones or with some email like y.mail (the offshoot of yahoo)... looking into fixing that

 9. What happens next?
 The waiting list offers "right of first refusal" for available openings; families will be offered available openings according to priority, date of application, and how closely the requested child care schedule fits the available opening.
 After being offered an opening you have 24 hours to accept or decline the offered opening.
 If you choose to decline the opening or I do not hear back from you, your name will be moved to the bottom of the waiting list or removed if you are no longer interested.
 I also keep interviewing to fill positions if I have not heard back within the 24 hours allotted.

-If you choose to accept the opening you must submit a signed contract and enrollment fee within 24 hours to hold the spot for your child.
-I don't care how bad you want a spot, verbal confirmation will not hold spaces due to a few incidents recently...
-I will not stop advertising or interviewing unless I have the signed contract or an intent to contract in hand along with the first months fees.
+If you choose to accept the opening you must submit a signed contract and enrollment fee within 24 hours to hold the spot for your child; Verbal confirmation will not hold a space due to a few incidents recently...